William Nairne, Lord Dunsinane: Personal life

 Nairne succeeded to the baronetcy upon the death of his nephew William Nairne, the fourth baronet, in January 1790.
 Also around this time, Nairne purchased Dunsinane House at Collace, Perthshire for £16,000.
 Nairne was not a rich man; and in order to pay for its purchase, he had to adopt the most rigid economy.
 To save the expense of entertaining visitors, he is said to have kept only one bed at Dunsinane, and upon one occasion, after trying every option to get rid of his friend George Dempster, he exclaimed in despair, "George, if you stay, you will go to bed at ten and rise at three, and then I shall get the bed after you."

 Nairne was also a friend of James Boswell, the lawyer, diarist, and author, who is best known for the biography of the English literary figure Samuel Johnson.
 Nairne accompanied Boswell and Dr. Johnson on the first leg of their famous Scottish Highlands tour in 1773.

 In 1783 he was a joint founder of the Royal Society of Edinburgh.
 He served as the society's vice president from 1789 to 1796.

 Sir Walter Scott described Nairne as "a man of unscrupulous integrity."
 When Nairne, who at the time was serving as Sheriff of Perthshire, determined that he had incorrectly found an innocent man guilty of a crime, he privately provided the litigant with the necessary funds to bring the case forward to the Court of Session, where his earlier judgement was reversed.

 Nairne's dwelling in Edinburgh was Minto House on Chambers Street.
 After his death the property was subdivided as rental property, and eventually demolished in the 1870s.
 A new structure, also named Minto House was built on the site in 1878, and in 1927 it was acquired by University of Edinburgh for use at the headquarters for the Department of English and Modern Languages.

 Sir William Nairne died at Dunsinane House on 23 March 1811 and was buried in the Nairne Mausoleum at the former parish church at Collace.
 A lifelong bachelor, the Nairne baronetcy became extinct upon his death.
-The heir to his estate was James Mellis, the son of Nairne's sister, who later assumed the surname of Nairne.
+The heir to his estate was James Mellis, the son of Nairne's niece, who later assumed the surname of Nairne.